pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world_part_1_setup.md

 pip3 install dbt-duckdb

 ```

+Note: Ideally we'd use `conda` to install here, but currently only `pip`-based installs are supported.

 Once that is installed, we'll need the DuckDB CLI to work directly with DuckDB from the local command line to load our dataset.